CarolinaFernandez/CarolinaFernandez.github.io/_posts/2015-03-16-IptabLeX-XOR-DDoS.md

 esac
 ```

 The file */etc/init.d/djaafnvlvv* is an [initscript](http://www.linux.com/learn/tutorials/442412-managing-linux-daemons-with-init-scripts) that starts the infected ELF binary file (*/usr/bin/djaafnvlvv*).
-You could try `strings $binary_file` to see the strings, the human-readable text.
+You could try <code>strings $binary_file</code> to see the strings, the human-readable text.
 As an example, here are the 6 last lines of one of the original infected binaries, */root/2862ashui8u* - which, if I remember correctly, copied itself under */lib/libgcc4.4.so*:

 ```console
 # strings /root/2862ashui8u | tail -n 6